Religious Studies & Philosophy

 Do I need to have achieved a specific grade in RE to take this subject?

-Whilst it is very useful to have a background knowledge in Religious Studies when embarking on the Philosophy, Ethics and DCT course we do not ask specifically for a certain grade in this topic.
+Whilst it is very useful to have a background knowledge in Religious Studies, we do not ask specifically for a certain grade in this topic.
 However, it is imperative that you are competent in essay writing and scholarly reading constructing a coherent written argument, analysing key ideas and arguments, and reaching a justified conclusion.

 Is this course based in Christian teaching?